oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## JWT Issuer Metdata Request

-An JWT Issuer Metadata configuration MUST be queried using an HTTP "GET" request at the path defined in (#jwt-issuer-metadata).
+A JWT Issuer Metadata configuration MUST be queried using an HTTP "GET" request at the path defined in (#jwt-issuer-metadata).

 The following is a non-normative example of a HTTP request for the JWT Issuer